Geological Survey Program

 - The Geologic Resources Section fulfills many of the traditional tasks of the Geological Survey.
 It acquires and maintains basic geologic data that are used by the other sections and provides technical assistance to both the private and public sectors.
 Staff Listing

 - The Environmental Geology Section conducts field investigations and provides services in determining the environmental hazards posed by waste disposal practices and spills.
 Staff Listing

 - The Wellhead Protection Section ensures that any new private water well (this includes domestic and multiple family class wells) is constructed to minimum standards as set by the state regulations.
 The section regulates the construction of private water wells irrigation wells, monitoring wells and heat pump wells.
 In addition, we regulate how to properly plug all types of wells.
 Staff Listing

-This electronic bibliography brings together the nine books that comprise the Bibliography of the Geology of Missouri, published by the Division of Geology and Land Survey and its predecessor agencies from 1945 through 1972. ...more
+This electronic bibliography brings together the nine books that comprise the Bibliography of the Geology of Missouri, published by the Missouri Geological Survey and its predecessor agencies from 1945 through 1972. ...more

 Want to delight your favorite rock enthusiast?
 If so, consider giving a Missouri Rock and Mineral Set.
 Accompanying the set is a 16-page, full-color booklet that describes each rock and mineral and its uses.
 To learn more about this set and other educational items, visit the publications desk in Rolla at 111 Fairgrounds Road or order online from the Missouri Geology Store.